Agentic Plan Caching: Test-Time Memory for Fast and Cost-Efficient LLM Agents: The Agentic Plan Caching (APC) Framework

 \subsection{Design Choices}

 \paragraph{Why Keyword Extraction?} A common method for identifying similar queries in a cache is to assess semantic or textual similarity, as seen in frameworks like GPTCache~\cite{bang2023gptcache} which use embeddings for similarity searches.
 However, we find that \textit{query-based similarity matching, despite its popularity, is insufficient for detecting cache hits/misses for agentic plan caching}.
 This is because it might overemphasize context-specific details (\eg names of individuals or companies) rather than the broader intent of queries, which makes it difficult to establish an effective similarity threshold~\cite{schroeder2025adaptive}.
-This frequently leads to elevated rates of false positives (irrelevant cache hits) or false negatives (missed reuse opportunities).
+This often results in a high number of false positives (irrelevant cache hits) or false negatives (missed reuse opportunities).
 In contrast, extracting keywords that reflect the higher-level intent of queries provides a more reliable indicator of whether two queries would result in similar agentic plans, as illustrated in Figure~\ref{fig:micro-query-or-keyword}.

 \paragraph{Exact Matching v.
 Fuzzy Matching} Our system uses exact matches (between keywords) to minimize false positives.
 While fuzzy search~\cite{ji2009efficient} (identifying cache hits based on similar but not identical keywords) could handle approximate key similarities and is feasible to integrate, we opted against it and leave it for future exploration for two main reasons: (1) Determining fuzzy matches based on semantic or textual similarity of keywords would reintroduce challenges faced by semantic caching, such as setting effective similarity thresholds, and (2) although lightweight LMs could potentially enable fuzzy matching, cache lookups must remain fast and cost-effective, particularly in low-hit-rate scenarios.
+We present an in-depth analysis of the overhead and scalability of fuzzy matching in \S\ref{subsec:scalability}.